Mauro Perković

-Mauro Perković (born 22 March 2003) is a Croatian professional footballer who plays as a defender for Ekstraklasa club Cracovia, on loan from Dinamo Zagreb.
+Mauro Perković (born 22 March 2003) is a Croatian professional footballer who plays as a defender for Ekstraklasa club Cracovia.

 Club career

 Perković made his professional debut for Istra 1961 on 27 January 2021.

-On 22 February 2025, he joined Cracovia on a year-long loan.
+On 22 February 2025, he joined Cracovia from Dinamo Zagreb on a year-long loan.
+On 5 December 2025, his move was made permanent, with Perković signing a three-and-a-half-year deal.

 Personal life

-Perković is brother of professional basketball player Toni Perković who currently plays in PRO B league in France.
+Perković is brother of professional basketball player Toni Perković.